BBC Dorset FM: Planned relaunch

 By 2004, the BBC were proposing a series of new BBC local radio stations, including one for Dorset.
 However, as a part of a series of cutbacks announced in October 2007, plans for the station were abandoned.
 The Dorset Broadcasting Action Group continues to campaign for the introduction of a separate station for Dorset.

 Thanks to continued pressure on the BBC by the Dorset Broadcasting Action Group (DorBAG), the BBC finally launched a new dedicated Dorset Breakfast programme on 8 July 2013.
 This is now an opt-out from BBC Radio Solent on 103.8 FM using the transmitter at Bincombe Hill and, more recently on several DAB transmitters but neither FM nor DAB reach most of West Dorset due to coverage of the Bincombe Hill / DAB transmitters which effectively only reach mid / south Dorset, leaving much of the county still uncovered.
+However, it is also available online and on Freeview channel 734.
 The BBC has agreed with DorBAG that the ultimate aim is to extend the programme to cover the whole county.
 This may require additional transmitters which is under discussion between the BBC and DorBAG.

 It transmits from 7 am to 9 am weekdays.
-However, it is also available online and on Freeview channel 734.
-The reporting / editorial team based in the Dorchester studio create and run the programme.
+The reporting / editorial team is based in the Dorchester studio create and runs the programme.
 The remainder of the broadcasts each day are of BBC Radio Solent.